marc-shade/langgraph_streamlit_codeassistant/README.md

 ### Python Dependency Installation

 Before running the application, ensure you have configured the necessary API keys in the `.env` file located at the root of the project directory.
+You will need to set your E2B API key in your local environment.
 Follow these steps for Python dependency installation:

 1. Create a virtual environment by running:
    ```sh